 Is rendered as this:

-<ul> tag signifies an unordered list (which is a list with bullet points in front of each item), and the
+<ul> tag creates an unordered list, which is a list with bullet points in front of each item.
+The

 <li> tag is a list item inside that list.
-For example:
+For example, this HTML:

 <ul> <li>Cats</li> <li>Dogs</li> <li>Lizards</li> </ul>